Scotia Prince Cruises: Lion Ferry

 The Portland-Yarmouth seasonal (summer only) ferry service was established in 1970 by European ferry operator Lion Ferry.
-The first vessel was the M/S Prince of Fundy which operated from 1970-1976.
-She was assisted on the route between 1973-1976 by the M/S Bolero.
-Between 1976-1981 the only vessel in use was the M/S Caribe.
+The first vessel was the M/S Prince of Fundy which operated from 1970 to 1976.
+She was assisted on the route between 1973 and 1976 by the M/S Bolero.
+Between 1976 and 1981 the only vessel in use was the M/S Caribe.

 Lion Ferry leased the International Marine Terminal from the City of Portland.
 At the City's request the original lease included a clause for bilateral "route protection" which prevented Lion from operating a route from any other New England port to Nova Scotia, and prevented the City from allowing another operator to sail to Nova Scotia during Lion's operating season.
 The City's facilities were used by other operators including cruise ships.
 Lion also used the Yarmouth Ferry Terminal in Nova Scotia which was owned by the federal Department of Transport, although Lion had to share its Yarmouth facility with Canadian National Railways which operated the MV Bluenose service to Bar Harbor, Maine.

-From 1978-1982, CN Marine also operated the MV Marine Evangeline (ex-MS Duke of Yorkshire) between Yarmouth and another terminal owned by Canadian National Railways on the Portland waterfront.
+From 1978 to 1982, CN Marine also operated the MV Marine Evangeline (ex-MS Duke of Yorkshire) between Yarmouth and another terminal owned by Canadian National Railways on the Portland waterfront.